berntb/attorg/README.md

 The most important part of the infrastructure is CPAN's Org::Parser, written by the ever productive Steven Haryanto.
 Thanks!

 This is not feature complete for real use, yet.
-But it is getting along.
+But it is moving along.

-Chrome doesn't allow a program to get characters like control-N, control-T, meta-arrows and so on.
+Chrome doesn't allow a program to get characters like control-N, control-T, meta-arrows.
 I gave up on supporting it.

-This is tested on FireFox for now and I'll check it with Safari on Mac and iPad (probably with external keyboard) before I deem it useful.
+This is tested on FireFox for now and I'll check it with Safari on Mac and iPad (probably with external keyboard) before I deem it possible to release.
 (I don't have a Windows installation nearby but will try to find something to test it with.)

 This is my project to learn JavaScript "for real", a lot has been rewritten/refactored more than once.
 Lots of names don't even use CamelCase, so the code could fit in better with JavaScript Best Practices.
 Feedback appreciated!